-This Blueberry Crunch Muffins recipe was compensated by Collective Bias, Inc. and its advertiser.
-All opinions are mine alone. #ReimagineCereal #CollectiveBias
+This recipe for Blueberry Crunch Muffins recipe was sponsored by Collective Bias, Inc. and its advertiser.
+All opinions expressed are my own.

 Ever since I was a child, I’ve loved dry cereal (especially hearty, granola-type varieties like Kellogg’s Cracklin’ Oat Bran): in a bowl with berries, crumbled over yogurt with honey, or by the handful straight out of the box for a snack.